LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/06_raja_umpire_host_device/README.md

 You will also find that we are adjusting the `RAJA::forall` to now work on the GPU.
 In order for this to happen, we need a few extra things.
 First, we create a `CUDA_BLOCK_SIZE` variable to tell RAJA how big we want our CUDA thread-blocks to be.
 Since there are 32 threads in a warp, 256 tends to be a good block size value to try.
 Other sizes will work too, such as 128 or 512.
 This just depends on your GPU.

-The `RAJA::forall` needs a CUDA execution policy.
+Next, the `RAJA::forall` needs a CUDA execution policy.
 We will use the `RAJA::cuda_exec` policy and specialize it with the `CUDA_BLOCK_SIZE` variable we created by giving that as a template parameter.
-Finally, the lambda expression passed to the `RAJA::forall` method, which contains the kernel body, will need to be callable in the GPU device execution environment.
-So we need to qualify it with the `__device__` annotation.
-This can be done directly or by using the `RAJA_DEVICE` macro.
+Finally, as we are filling in the lambda expression for the `RAJA::forall`, we need to specify where it will reside in GPU memory.
+This can be done directly with the `__device__` annotation or by using the `RAJA_DEVICE` macro.

+For more information about why we need these extra details as we prepare RAJA for the GPU, be sure to check out the links at the bottom of this README.

 When you are done editing the file, compile and run it: